What they’re currently saying…

 As highlighted in a recent report on zombie proposals by the U.S. Chamber’s Center for Capital Markets Competitiveness, these proposals often are not germane to the actual business activities of the corporation and are little more than political statements intended to garner a modicum of notice from the press.
 For instance, the Manhattan Institute estimates that 56% of all proxy proposals fall under this category.

 Withdrawing the SEC’s 2004 guidance is the first step in subjecting the proxy giants to much-needed scrutiny.
 The House last year passed legislation requiring proxy firms to disclose their potential conflicts of interest and methodologies for formulating recommendations.
 The SEC could also impose a fiduciary obligation on proxy firms.
 Corporate boards answer to shareholders, and asset managers to clients.
 Why are the two most influential voices in corporate America immune from accountability or transparency?

 August 27, 2018Reforming a broken system

-The Coalition believes it has common cause with the retail investor because it assumes that the overwhelming number of retail investors simply want to earn the highest risk adjusted financial return possible.
-Correspondingly, it believes that public pension fund beneficiaries want their trustees to participate in shareholder advocacy and voting for the same purpose.
+The coalition believes it has common cause with the retail investor because it assumes that the overwhelming number of retail investors simply want to earn the highest risk-adjusted financial return possible.
+Correspondingly, it believes public pension fund beneficiaries want their trustees to participate in shareholder advocacy and voting for the same purpose.

 August 14, 2018Daily Caller: “The Disenfranchisement of America’s Retail Investors is a Real and Alarming Trend”